LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 - `:unit:createpost` contains the create post form
 - `:unit:drafts` contains the screen uses to display post and comment drafts
 - `:unit:drawer` contains the navigation drawer
-- `:unit:filteredcontents` contains the screen to access moderated contents or liked/disliked contents
+- `:unit:filteredcontents` contains the screen to access moderated contents, liked/disliked items and bookmarks
 - `:unit:instanceinfo` contains the instance info bottom sheet with the list of communities
 - `:unit:login` contains the login modal bottom sheet
 - `:unit:manageaccounts` contains the modal bottom sheet used to change account